 - Reduce Network Congestion – Whether that’s turning off additional unused phone systems on a network or closing high-capacity applications like YouTube, Netflix, and other streaming services.
-You can also segment your network with a Virtual LAN (VLAN), so VoIP phones aren’t “seen” by other computers.
+You can also segment your network with a Virtual LAN (VLAN), so other computers can’t “see” VoIP phones.

-- Prioritize QoS for VoIP – If this is a continuous problem, you may want to check your router settings and make sure the Quality of Service (QoS) is set to prioritize VoIP service.
+- Prioritize VoIP QoS – If this is a continuous problem, you may want to check your router settings and ensure the Quality of Service (QoS) is set to prioritize VoIP service.

 2) Dropped Calls After 11 Minutes

 This is a weird VoIP problem that some users may experience.
 Usually, this problem is reported happening on outbound calls on high-volume networks.

 The first culprit is not having the most up-to-date firmware on your device.
 A quick call to your phone provider should confirm this.

 The second issue might be a UDP Timeout, which is the amount of time a UDP route stays open on a firewall or router.